-The Community Action Group (CAG) Project consists of almost 60 groups across Oxfordshire, at the forefront of community led climate change action, organising events and projects to take action on issues including waste, transport, food, energy, biodiversity and social justice.
+Community Action Groups (CAG) Oxfordshire consists of over 80 groups across Oxfordshire who are at the forefront of community-led climate change action, organising events and projects to take action on issues including waste, transport, food, energy, biodiversity and social justice.

-Started in 2001, the network is the largest of its kind in the UK, running around 2,700 events per year, attended by 140,000 local residents and contributing over 36,000 volunteer hours to the county.
+Started in 2001, the network is the largest of its kind in the UK, running over 4,000 events per year, attended by around 80,000 local residents and contributing over 50,000 volunteer hours to the county.

 What we do

-The CAG Project team provide free day-to-day support to the network members including:
+The CAG Oxfordshire team provide free day-to-day support to the network members including:

 Advice, expertise and mentoring to set up and maintain groups and develop projects, events and activities.